 Every year, we collect and collate data on behalf of the MTA to provide industry benchmarking.
-Our team is comprised of individuals with significant industry experience, both on the tools and in service management, who understand that Productivity and Efficiency, in a mechanical workshop setting, are two critical measures intrinsically linked to a workshops success.
+The Auxo team contains individuals with significant industry experience, both on the tools and in service management.
+They understand that Productivity and Efficiency in a workshop are two measures intrinsically linked to a workshops success.

-Understanding, measuring and analysing both of these KPI’s can yield significant improvements the capability and profitability of your operation.
-Our industry experienced staff and data analysts have curated this article collaboratively and hope it offers you some new insights and food for thought on these key industry measurements.
+Understanding, measuring and analysing both of these KPI’s can bring significant improvements to your business.
+Our industry experienced staff and data analysts have curated this article collaboratively.
+We hope it offers you some new insights and food for thought on these key industry measurements.

 Understanding the differences

-Productivity is the principal KPI for a workshop to gauge profitability through the sale of available labour and one of the more easily calculated and understood KPI measurements.
+Productivity is the main KPI for a workshop.
+It gauges profitability through the sale of available labour.
+It is one of the more easily calculated and understood KPIs.
 It is a matter of scale, but generally higher productivity % = greater profitability.

-Productivity measures the percentage of ‘available’ time you are actually selling, so therefore is not just a measure of technician output but also a measure of successful marketing and the selling capability of the front counter.
+Productivity measures the percentage of ‘available’ time you are actually selling.
+It’s not just a measure of technician output but also a measure of successful marketing and the selling capability at the front counter.

 For example, if a technician charges out 4hrs of work during an 8 hour shift, he is 50% productive (half of his worked hours were billed).

-This output is less than ideal, however it may be impacted by factors outside the technician’s control; such as in locations affected by seasonally quiet periods or simply due to slow business caused by ineffective marketing, uncompetitive pricing (whether or not this is a matter of customers’ perception) and various other factors reducing the amount of work coming in the door.
+This output is less than ideal, however it may be impacted by factors outside the technician’s control.
+Locations affected by seasonally quiet periods, or workshops facing slow business due to ineffective marketing, uncompetitive pricing (whether or not this is a matter of customers’ perception) and various other factors, can all reduce the amount of work coming in the door.

-Of course, there are factors within the technician’s control, such as too much time spent on non-chargeable work (inefficient work on internal non-chargeable tasks and idle time) or charged time written off or written down due to unacceptable levels of efficiency.
+Of course, there are factors within the technician’s control.
+Some techs can spend too much time on non-chargeable work (inefficient work on internal tasks and idle time).
+Or, charged time can be written off or written down due to low efficiency.

 Efficiency analyses how efficient (or skilled) a technician is while clocked into chargeable work.
-Efficiency is a valuable measure of a technician’s capability that the technician can be held accountable for and improve on.
+Efficiency is a valuable measure of a technician’s capability that they can be held accountable for and improve on.
 Skill, focus and work ethic are core values intrinsically linked with a technician’s efficiency.

-There is a misguided perception that efficiency compares a technicians output against manufacturers’ book times; however, as book times are not necessarily the same as the hours quoted or ultimately charged to the customer, this is not strictly the case.
+There is a misguided idea that efficiency compares a technician’s output to manufacturers’ book times.
+But, book times are not always the same as the hours quoted or charged to the customer.
+So, this idea is not strictly true.

-If the technician only clocked in 4 hours of time on chargeable work, but billed out 6 hours of work during this time, his ‘efficiency’ is a commendable, and somewhat extraordinary, 150% (they billed out 150% of their 4 productive hours).
-This is made possible by completing the work well within the allocated time; by working skillfully, having a sound understanding of the correct troubleshooting methodology and how to apply the fix efficiently or actively multi-tasking concurrent work (e.g. draining oil on one vehicle while turning spanners on another).
+If the technician only clocked in 4 hours of time on chargeable work, but billed out 6 hours of work during this time, his ‘efficiency’ is a commendable, extraordinary, 150% (they billed out 150% of their 4 productive hours).
+This is possible by completing the work quickly.
+It’s done by working skillfully, having a sound understanding of the correct troubleshooting method, and applying the fix efficiently.
+It’s also done by multitasking concurrent work (e.g. draining oil on one vehicle while turning spanners on another).

 Measurement

 A key difference between efficiency and productivity is the time/date ranges typically used when reporting on these.
-Productivity reporting is often useful over very large date ranges (a month or more) because looking at small periods can result in fluctuations so large that they make the report useless.
+Productivity reporting is often useful over larger date ranges (a week or more) because looking at small periods can result in fluctuations so large that they make the report useless.

-For example, if a four technician workshop has one technician away on annual leave and another is in a half day training session, productivity figures for the day in question are obviously going to look poor – but no manager would make any permanent changes to the business because of this.
-For this reason, longer report periods generally give far more meaningful results for productivity reporting.
+For example, if a four technician workshop has one technician away on annual leave and another is in a half day training session, productivity figures for the day in question are obviously going to look poor.
+No manager would make any permanent changes to the business because of this.
+This is why longer report periods generally give more meaningful results for productivity reporting.

-While the “smoothing” effect of longer reporting periods makes productivity reporting more accurate and useful as an indicator, the reverse applies with efficiency reports.
-When reporting on efficiency, it is usually more useful to look at SMALL periods – even focussing in to individual job level.
+Longer reporting periods improve productivity reporting, making it more accurate and useful.
+However, this is not the case for efficiency reports.
+When reporting on efficiency, it is usually more useful to look at SMALL periods – even focusing in to individual job level.
 Imagine looking for an identical job that all technicians have done a few times each and comparing their times – this might be VERY useful information to the knowledgeable service manager.

-Productivity: A simplistic approach to measuring overall productivity can be extracting ‘total hours worked’ captured through payroll and dividing this by labour sales figures from sales reports.
-However, to derive more meaningful results, on a ‘per technician’ basis, you will need to elicit a few key figures, total hours clocked and total hours charged for each technician.
+Productivity: A simplistic approach to measuring overall productivity can be extracting ‘total hours worked’, captured through payroll, and dividing this by labour sales figures from sales reports.
+To derive more meaningful results, you will need to elicit a few key figures; total hours clocked and total hours charged by all technicians.

-Capturing and reporting on these figures will generally require a comprehensive service management system that tracks availability/worked hours for each technician, and retains a link to each individual technician for all labour sales processed through the billing system.
+Capturing and reporting on these figures will need a good service management system.
+It must track the availability and hours worked for each technician.
+It must also keep a link to each technician for all labor sales from the billing system.

 When the figures are known, the calculation is simple;

-Efficiency: Because we are potentially looking at small periods, it is therefore preferable for absolute accuracy with efficiency reporting that work in progress changes are adjusted into the reports.
-Because efficiency reporting depends on chargeable/sold time, if the time has not been invoiced and is still sitting on a job, we won’t necessarily be able to correctly calculate the efficiency.
+Efficiency: Because we are potentially looking at small periods, absolute accuracy is needed.
+We need to adjust work in progress changes into the reports.
+Efficiency reporting depends on chargeable/sold time, so if the time hasn’t been invoiced and is still sitting on a job, we won’t be able to correctly calculate efficiency.

-External factors (that do not interfere directly with the job at hand) are not factored into efficiency figures.
+External factors that don’t interfere directly with the job at hand aren’t factored into efficiency figures.
 For example, if a technician works for one hour and produces two hours of chargeable time, he is 200% efficient.
-If the workshop has no more work and the technician is idle for the next three hours and then leaves work sick for the last half of the (8 hour) day, they will be only 25% productive – having “sold” two hours of eight – their efficiency, however, remains 200%.
-Efficiency calculations are only concerned with measuring their conversion of TIME SPENT ACTUALLY WORKING.
+If the workshop has no more work and the technician is idle for the next three hours and then leaves work sick for the last half of the 8 hour day, they will be only 25% productive – having “sold” two hours of eight.
+Their efficiency, however, remains 200%.
+Efficiency calculations only measure their conversion of TIME SPENT ACTUALLY WORKING.

-When efficiency is calculated, it is therefore important that it is not confused with productivity and only the time allocated to a given job is used to compare against the chargeable time produced.
+When you calculate efficiency, it’s important not to confuse it with productivity.
+Only the time allocated to a given job is used to compare against the chargeable time produced.
 Also, if management decides to change the chargeable time for any reason other than “what the job is really worth”, this should be IGNORED in the calculation.
-For example, if the manager decides to give Client X a 10% discount because he has been a great customer and it is Christmas, this has nothing whatsoever to do with internal workshop efficiency and the discount should be excluded from any efficiency calculations for that job.

 On the other hand, if the technician has taken 1.5 hours to do a job that is “worth” and can only be charged at 1 hour – this 0.5 hour write-off SHOULD reduce his efficiency.

 Idle Time: You should be looking to achieve efficiency of high 90’s and productivity of mid/high 80’s.
-Obviously, the higher the efficiency of a tech the higher the productivity should be, the disconnect generally comes down to external considerations, such as; ‘are we booking enough work’ or ‘what non-jobs are taking too much time’.
+Clearly, higher tech efficiency should mean higher productivity.
+The problem is often external.
+Things like “are we booking enough work” or “what non-jobs are taking too much time.”
 Here, you should be looking to identify excess idle/unsold time and convert it to labour sales.

 There is a further KPI, “Available Recovery”, which measures the hours clocked onto jobs vs. hours available.
 This helps to quickly see the workload of the tech as it excludes time written up or down.